mdmtk/docs/edge/source/guide/xml/response.md

     </wap-provisioningdoc>

-## Error Responses
+## Error Response

-Each CSP will handle errors according to their specific implementation.
-If the call to the MXMS fails the response XML will contain information about the failure and contain the text "-error".
-Overall, there are a few common error types:

-* Framework Error
-* CSP Error
-* Sub Characteristic Error
-* Parm Error
+If a Result XML document is equivalent to the corresponding Request XML document, then it indicates a "total success" and that all of the behavior(s) that were requested were performed exactly as specified.
+However, if a Result XML Document contains any TLC errors, then the behaviors requested by the TLCs in the corresponding Request XML document were not performed at all.

+To find out which behaviors were not performed and why, the TLC errors in the Result XML document will need to be examined.

+If a Result XML document contains no TLC errors but is not equivalent to the corresponding Request XML document, then some of the behaviors requested by the corresponding Request XML document were either not performed or were performed but not exactly as specified.

+To find out which behaviors were not executed, examine the SGC errors or Parm-Errors, which are described below, in the Result XML document.
+To find out which behaviors were executed, but not exactly as specified, examine the values of parms in the Result XML document and see how they differ from the requested values in the Request XML document.

-### Framework Error
+### Characteristic-Error

+A Characteristic-Error is an element that appears in a Result XML document that is used to indicate a failure when processing a corresponding characteristic in a Request XML document.

+#### Top-Level Characteristic-Error

+Top-Level Characteristic-Errors (TLC Errors) are those that appear at the outermost level of a Result XML document.
+A Result XML document may contain zero or more TLC errors.
+If a Result XML document contains a TLC error, it indicates that the corresponding characteristic in the Request XML document was completely rejected.
+This means that none of the behaviors requested by that TLC were performed by the CSP.

+##### **Framework Error**
 The MXMS typically passes the submitted XML directly to the CSP, but may return errors if a CSP is not found or if the XML is malformed in general.

-Below is an example:
+The following XML Documents demonstrate what a Result XML Document with a Framework Error would look like:

-XML Submitted
+Request XML Document Submitted

     :::xml
     <wap-provisioningdoc>